md-sandhya/exercise/docs.md

-This documentation describes how to use the Pavel automatic toothbrush.
+This documentation describes the use of the Pavel automatic toothbrush.

-Note: This toothbrush is totally safe to use for children, adults, pets, and wildlife.
+Note: This toothbrush is totally safe to use for children, adults, and wildlife.
+The toothbrush requires [need info here].